Chang Byung-gyu

 Chang Byung-gyu (born 25 April 1973) is a South Korean business executive and investor.
-He is best known as the founder and chairman of Krafton, a video game publishing and holding company.
+He is best known as the founder and chairman of Krafton, a video game publishing and holding company known for PUBG: Battlegrounds.
 Chang was the first and second chairman of South Korea's Presidential Committee on the 4th Industrial Revolution.
 He is a co-founder of Neowiz, a holding company, and BonAngels, a venture capital firm where he serves as an advisor.

 As of April 2025, Forbes estimates his net worth at US$1.1 billion.

 Early life and education

 Chang was born on 25 April 1973 in Daegu, South Korea.
 He attended Daegu Science High School, where he graduated early.
 In 1991, he enrolled at KAIST, earning a Bachelor of Arts and Science in Computer Science in 1995, a Master of Arts and Science in Computer Science in 1997, and a PhD in computer science at KAIST's graduate school.